 PVS is the most common congenital heart disease, affecting approximately 1 in 1000 people.
 It can lead to right heart failure and/or pulmonary hypertension (high blood pressure in the lung arteries).
-PVS is caused by an abnormally thickened pulmonic valve or localized stenosis which means that it has a narrowing of the valve.
-Pulmonic valve stenosis has several different causes including:
+PVS is caused by an abnormally thickened pulmonic valve or localized stenosis, which means that it has a narrowing of the valve.
+Pulmonic valve stenosis has several different causes, including:

 - Congenital heart disease – this means that the abnormal valve was present from birth but is often undiagnosed until adulthood.
 For example, children with Down's syndrome or Noonan syndrome are more likely to have an undiagnosed congenital heart defect such as PVS.
-It commonly is a component of tetralogy of Fallot.
+It is commonly a component of tetralogy of Fallot.

 - Cocaine use in pregnancy – research has shown that there is a link between the use of cocaine in pregnant women and children with PVS, particularly if it is used close to the time of conception or later stages of pregnancy.